Western Sahara War

-The conflict has since shifted from military to civilian resistance.
+The Western Sahara conflict has since shifted from military to civilian resistance.
 A peace process, attempting to resolve the conflict has not yet produced any permanent solution to Sahrawi refugees and territorial agreement between Morocco and the Sahrawi Republic.
 Today most of the territory of Western Sahara is under Moroccan occupation, while the inland parts are governed by the Sahrawi Arab Democratic Republic, managed by the Polisario Front.

 Background

 Spanish Sahara

 In 1884 Spain claimed a protectorate over the coast from Cape Bojador to Cap Blanc.
 Later, the Spanish extended their area of control.
 In 1958 Spain joined the previously separate districts of Saguia el-Hamra (in the north) and Río de Oro (in the south) to form the province of Spanish Sahara.

 Raids and rebellions by the indigenous Saharan population kept the Spanish forces out of much of the territory for a long time.
-Ma al-Aynayn, the Saharan caïd of Smara, started an uprising against the French in the 1910s, at a time when France had expanded its influence and control in North-West Africa, he died in the same year and his son El Hiba succeeded him.
+Ma al-Aynayn, the Saharan Caïd of Smara, started an uprising against France in the 1910s, at a time when the French had expanded their influence and control in North-West Africa, he died in the same year and his son Ahmed al-Hiba succeeded him.
 French forces defeated him when he tried to conquer Marrakesh, and in retaliation, severely damaged the holy city of Smara in 1913.
 Not until the second destruction of Smara in 1934, by joint Spanish and French forces, did the territory finally become subdued.
-Another uprising in 1956 – 1958, initiated by the Moroccan Army of Liberation, led to heavy fighting, but eventually the Spanish forces regained control, again with French aid.
+Another uprising in 1956–1958, initiated by the Moroccan Army of Liberation, led to heavy fighting, but eventually the Spanish forces regained control, again with French aid.
 However, unrest simmered, and in 1967 the Harakat Tahrir arose to challenge Spanish rule peacefully.
 After the events of the Zemla Intifada in 1970, when Spanish police destroyed the organization and "disappeared" its founder, Muhammad Bassiri, Sahrawi nationalism again took a militant turn.